RickvBork/railns.NetX/line_creation/README.md

 Dimitri van Cappeleveen - 12017485 \
 Thom Oosterhuis - 10893806*

-This folder contains all the code necessary for running the algorithms.
+This directory contains all the code necessary for running the algorithms.
 It contains the .py files that model a railnetwork using a graph and that create trainservices consisting of multiple trains driving on a traject for a specified amount of time.
-More specifically, this folder contains the folders algorithms and the folder classes, and it contains the files analysis.py, helpers.py and main.py.
-Below some description of these folders and files is given, but all the files contain docstrings and comments to explain their content in more detail.
+More specifically, this directory contains the directories algorithms and the directory classes, and it contains the files analysis.py, helpers.py and main.py.
+Below some description of these directories and files is given, but all the files contain docstrings and comments to explain their content in more detail.

-## Algorithms folder
+## Algorithms directory

-This folder contains, as the name suggests, our algorithms (for a description on how to actually run the algorithms, see Main below):
+This directory contains, as the name suggests, our algorithms (for a description on how to actually run the algorithms, see Main below):

 * Hierholzer: Fills the graph with tracks that, when combined, cover each edge once.
 Then using certain heuristics, tracks are coupled or shortened to improve the service score.
 * Hillclimber: Uses a randomly generated service as a starting point.
 Then alters various dimensions of the service to 'climb' to higher scores.
 Stops if the maximum number of iterations has been reached.